Bin Laden son in law seeks to have statements suppressed in U.S. trial

 On Tuesday, the lawyers repeatedly questioned McHugh and an FBI Arabic interpreter, Nehad Abusuneina, about a hood Abu Ghaith was wearing while being transferred to U.S. custody, as well as darkened goggles and ear muffs.

-U.S. District Judge Lewis Kaplan appeared to be sceptical of the line of questioning.
+U.S. District Judge Lewis Kaplan appeared to be skeptical of the line of questioning.

 "Remember, the purpose of this is to persuade me of something," Kaplan said at one point to Geoffrey Stewart, one of Abu Ghaith's lawyers.